-Late January into mid-February is what I consider the best time to collect dormant apple scionwood in the Boulder area.
+Late January into mid-February is what I consider the best time to collect dormant apple scionwood in the Boulder area (note, after a few years of cutting scions here, I’m now of the opinion that waiting until February is suboptimal).
 Later, and a warm winter could mean buds already swelling — i.e. they are no longer dormant, but starting to grow.
 We want the wood to be dormant because when we graft it to a rootstock, the junction will need to heal before the rootstock can supply the scion with water and nutrients.
 If the scion starts to grow before the graft union heals, it is likely to die from lack of water for the emerging leaves.

 Once the time has arrived for collecting wood, get a sharp pair of hand pruners and head out to the trees.
 Look for last year’s wood.
 Follow a relatively upright branch downward past each bud until you get to a spot where there’s a bit of a ringlike ridge around the branch.
 Small branches often grow out from a location just below here, and there are also usually a few buds crowded right above this spot.
 Higher up, the buds are farther apart.